In this blog post, I will present to you how to wholesale pre-foreclosures and help distressed homeowners for a good profit.

-You have to take into consideration that many people are in denial about the foreclosure and will tell you they DO NOT need your help.
-“I don’t have a problem!”, is a common reply when calling them.
+After all, you have to take into consideration that many people are in denial about the foreclosure process, and will tell you they DO NOT need any help.

 For this reason, you have to gain their trust and try educating them about what will happen if their home goes into foreclosure.

 What Does Foreclosure Mean?

-Mortgage holders can foreclose on a property any time after the borrower starts missing making payments, unless otherwise is set out in the mortgage or in the state where the property is located.
+Mortgage holders can foreclose on a property at any time after the borrower starts missing making payments unless otherwise is set out in the mortgage or in the state where the property is located.

-|This blog post will relate to the foreclosure process in Texas and how to work pre-foreclosure leads in the state of Texas. |
+|This blog post will especially focus on the foreclosure process in Texas, and how to work pre-foreclosure leads in the state of Texas. |

-In Texas lenders/banks may foreclose on deeds of trusts or mortgages in default using either a judicial or non-judicial foreclosure process.
-The judicial process of foreclosure, which involves filing a lawsuit to obtain a court order to foreclose, is used when no power of sale is present in the mortgage or deed of trust.
+In Texas, lenders/banks may foreclose on deeds of trusts or mortgages in default, using either a judicial or non-judicial foreclosure process.
+The judicial process of foreclosure, which involves filing a lawsuit to obtain a court order to foreclose is used when no power of sale is present in the mortgage or deed of trust.

 When Does Foreclosure Begin?

-The foreclosure process begins when homeowners get behind on their mortgage payments (illustrated as 1PM on the foreclosure clock).
+The foreclosure process begins when homeowners get behind on their mortgage payments (illustrated as 1 PM on the foreclosure clock).
 If the homeowner has not been able to pay the mortgage for a couple of months, in some cases just a single month, the lender/bank will start sending letters and make phone calls.

 When this happens, the homeowner has an option to try to work out payment plans with the lender/bank or modify the loan.